rubocode/frontier.nvim/doc/design/tangent.md

 some version of _unix_.
-I used to work on the _Windows_ platform with _C++_ and perhaps the primary reason we got paid was for the ability to navigate the jungle successfully and deliver simplicity for our users.
+I used to work on the _Windows_ platform with _C++_ and perhaps the primary reason we got paid was for the ability to navigate the jungle successfully and deliver simplicity and performance for our users.
 After a while, you long for elegance, simplicity and stability, not speed.
 Efficiency and productivity are deep subjects.
 Your environment influences you in unimaginable ways!